Bedouin systems of justice

-Systems of justice among the Bedouin are varied among the tribes.
+Systems of justice among the Bedouin Arabs are varied among the tribes.
 A number of these systems date from pre-Islamic times, and hence do not follow Sharia (Islamic religious law).
 Many of these systems are falling into disuse as more and more Bedouins follow the Sharia or national penal codes for dispensing justice.

 General principles

 Bedouin justice is dispensed based on the honor codes of the Bedouin—sharaf for men and ird for women.
 Bedouin customs relating to preservation of honor, along with those relating to hospitality and bravery, date to pre-Islamic times.
 In many Bedouin courts, women often do not have a say as defendant or witness, and decisions are taken by village elders.

 Members of a single tribe usually follow the same system of justice, and often claim descent from a single common ancestor.
 Closely related tribes may also follow similar systems of justice, and may even have common arbitrating courts.
 Jurists in Arab states have often referred to Bedouin customs as precedent.

 In smaller Bedouin tribes, conflict resolution can be as informal as talks between families of the two parties.
 However, social protocols of conflict resolution are in place for the larger tribes.

 Bedouins, as nomads, do not have the concept of incarceration.
 Petty crimes, and some major ones, are typically settled by fines, and grievous crimes by corporal or capital punishment.
 Bedouin tribes are typically held responsible for the action of their members; if the accused fails to pay a fine, the accused's tribe is expected to pay and becomes obligated to the tribe.